turanszkij/WickedEngine/Documentation/ScriptingAPI-Documentation.md

 - [outer]LoadModel(string fileName, opt Matrix transform) : int rootEntity	-- Load Model from file. returns a root entity that everything in this model is attached to
 - [outer]LoadModel(Scene scene, string fileName, opt Matrix transform) : int rootEntity	-- Load Model from file into specified scene. returns a root entity that everything in this model is attached to
 - [outer]Pick(Ray ray, opt PICKTYPE pickType, opt uint layerMask, opt Scene scene) : int entity, Vector position,normal, float distance		-- Perform ray-picking in the scene. pickType is a bitmask specifying object types to check against. layerMask is a bitmask specifying which layers to check against.
 Scene parameter is optional and will use the global scene if not specified.
+- [outer]SceneIntersectSphere(Sphere sphere, opt PICKTYPE pickType, opt uint layerMask, opt Scene scene) : int entity, Vector position,normal, float distance		-- Perform ray-picking in the scene. pickType is a bitmask specifying object types to check against. layerMask is a bitmask specifying which layers to check against.
+Scene parameter is optional and will use the global scene if not specified.
+- [outer]SceneIntersectCapsule(Capsule capsule, opt PICKTYPE pickType, opt uint layerMask, opt Scene scene) : int entity, Vector position,normal, float distance		-- Perform ray-picking in the scene. pickType is a bitmask specifying object types to check against. layerMask is a bitmask specifying which layers to check against.
+Scene parameter is optional and will use the global scene if not specified.
 - Update()  -- updates the scene and every entity and component inside the scene
 - Clear()  -- deletes every entity and component inside the scene
 - Merge(Scene other)  -- moves contents from an other scene into this one.
 The other scene will be empty after this operation (contents are moved, not copied)